orionrobots/orionrobots.github.io/content/2017/11/2017-11-24-decoding-robot-messages.md

 Sorry - still no spoilers!

-Now we have a couple of parts, and besides, there were more messages sent about this way on twitter.
+Now we have a couple of parts, and besides, there were more messages sent about this way on social media.
 So we want to reuse this stuff.
 The way to do that is to make a function.
 In python - this is called   ```def```.
 I'm going to combine what we've done before into a single function:

     def decode_message_part(message_part):
         characters = message_part.split()